 Introduction

 In May 1974, three members of the Democratic Front for the Liberation of Palestine (DFLP) entered Israel from Lebanon and occupied the Netiv Meir school in the city of Ma’alot.
 At the time, 102 students and ten faculty members from a high school in the city of Safed were staying at that school during a field trip.
 The DFLP took 85 of them hostage.
-After a brief negotiation, an elite commando unit of the Israeli Defense Forces entered the school, but the rescue operation did not go as planned., and 22 students and three teachers were killed by the DFLP members people.
+After a brief negotiation, an elite commando unit of the Israeli Defense Forces entered the school, but the rescue operation did not go as planned; 22 students and three teachers were killed by the DFLP members.

 This event, often referred to as the “Ma’alot massacre”, had far-reaching shock waves and set off a chain of reactions, including recognition of the state’s need and obligation to protect people at educational institutions.
 By September 1974, the government enacted security regulations for educational institutions.
 They set guidelines for security to be carried out by volunteer parents or, in emergencies, by faculty members (Israel Ministry of Education and Culture 1974).
 Security was to be carried out selectively, not in all educational institutions.
 In 1992, the government policy was changed.
-The new policy stipulated that from now on security in educational institutions would be transferred to private guard companies.
+The new policy stipulated that from that time, security in educational institutions would be transferred to private guard companies.
 In 1995, it was decided that security would be implemented at all Jewish educational institutions with 100 or more students (Knesset Education, Culture and Sports Committee 2002).

 These historical events are embedded in the security and political context of the Israeli state and society.
 At the same time, the enacted policies reflect global political-economic trends towards indirect employment and large-scale privatization of public services (Briken 2011), specifically the growth of private security services (van Steden & Nalla 2010).
 In Israel and internationally, indirect employment is now the primary mode of employment for security guards, including those working in educational institutions (Nissim & De Vries 2014).